shaheerahmadch/MLSA-SharingContent/README.md

     c.
 Click on "Import" in the command bar.
     d.
 Select the managed solution file you downloaded.
     e.
 Follow the prompts to complete the import.

-**3. Unmanaged Solution:**
-- Unmanaged solutions are suitable for development and customization purposes, allowing you to modify components as needed.

-    a.
-Sign in to your Power Platform environment.
-    b.
-Click on the "Soltuions" tab on the left-hand side.
-    c.
-Click on "Import" in the command bar.
-    d.
-Select the unmanaged solution file you downloaded.
-    e.
 Follow the prompts to complete the import.

-**4. Verify and Publish:**
+**3. Verify and Publish:**
 - After importing the solution, navigate to the "Apps" tab and open the app.
 Review its functionality and customization options.
-- Make any necessary adjustments to fit your specific requirements.
-- Once satisfied, publish the app to make it accessible to users.

 **Note:**
 - Ensure that you have backups of your environment before importing any solutions.